I know vasectomy is an often discussed and, usually, cringe-inducing, topic. Too many men think the days after a vasectomy feel like this:

 The vasectomy is a procedure to induce sterilization in men, and you should consider it permanent.
 There are a lot of worries for every man considering a vasectomy, but rest assured:

 A vasectomy will remove a small segment of the vas deferens on either side.
 The vas is the tube that carries sperm from the testicles up to the seminal vesicles, through the prostate, out the penis, and into your old gym sock.
-Greater than 90% of semen is contributed by the prostate, so, it’s mostly unchanged after a vasectomy.
-At Midtown Urology, we further cauterize (fancy medical word for burn) and then apply titanium clips to the remaining ends.
+The prostate contributes greater than 90% of semen, so, it’s mostly unchanged after a vasectomy.
+At Midtown Urology, we further cauterize (the fancy medical word for burn) and then apply titanium clips to the remaining ends.
 With these techniques, the risk of failure is extremely low.

 So, what’s not to love?
-Doctor ordered ejaculations?
+Doctor-ordered ejaculations?
 A weekend of rest and relaxation?
 Leaving your specimen in a cup?
 All good stuff.
-You’ll have pain meds and a few days of antibiotic to go home with.
+You’ll have pain meds and a few days of antibiotics to take home.
 The procedure takes about 20 minutes.
-You’ll arrive in our office after taking a mild sedative.
-An injection of numbing medicine is usually the worst part, after that, you enjoy the valium while we chat about sports, jobs, whatever you want.
+You’ll arrive in our office and receive nitrous oxide (laughing gas).
+An injection of numbing medicine is usually the worst part.
+However, we now offer a needle-less injection called Lenis.
+After that, you enjoy the nitrous oxide while we chat about sports, jobs, whatever you want.
 We’ll handle the rest.